Review of the Privacy Act 1988

 See the Review of the Privacy Act 1988 – Terms of reference for further details.

-an Issues Paper.
-It outlined the current law and sought feedback on potential issues relevant to reform.
+The review published an Issues Paper in October 2020and sought feedback on potential issues relevant to reform.